ervandew/eclim/src/doc/content/vim/common/util.rst

     - <ctrl>t - open the selected file via :tabnew
     - <esc> - close the search window without selecting a file.

+  By default, the search string accepted by the completion mode is intended to be just portions of the file name you are looking for, which is then automatically expanded in an effort to help you find the file with the fewest keystrokes possible.

+  The argument version of **:LocateFile** on the other hand, accepts a hybrid glob/regex pattern.
+The glob portion allows you to use * and ** to match portions of a path or traverse multiple directories.
+You can mix * and ** with standard perl compatible regex operators to construct your search pattern.

+  If you prefer the more explicit patterns supported by the argument version of **:LocateFile** over the default "fuzzy" pattern supported by the completion version of **:LocateFile**, then you can turn off the fuzzy matching support using the **g:EclimLocateFileFuzzy** variable described below.

-  By default, all searching by this command is limited to the current project and any projects listed as dependencies, but you can widen the search scope to include all open projects by setting **g:EclimLocateFileScope** to 'workspace'.
+  By default, all searching by both variants of this command is limited to the current project and any projects listed as dependencies, but you can widen the search scope to include all open projects by setting **g:EclimLocateFileScope** to 'workspace'.

   .. note::